 So does your dog need more exercise?
 My Dobermans sure do and I’m guessing your dogs do too.
 On average Dobermans need at least an hour every day.
 But sometimes life gets busy and we don’t have time for a long dog walk.
 Or it’s too cold outside, or too hot, or maybe you’re not feeling well enough to go out.
 Or your dog walker isn’t available.
 There are many valid reasons why you might not be able to take your dog out for a walk.

 On another note, and some people might not agree with me, but I think walks are overrated for some reactive dogs.
 If a dog is too fearful or aggressive in public, a walk will only further stress the dog and the owner.
 Or if you live in an area with stray dogs or a high crime neighborhood, staying in your backyard might be a better idea.

-Many people aren’t aware of flirt poles for dogs and that’s unfortunate because they’re sooo helpful and fun.
+Many people aren’t aware of flirt poles for dogs and that’s unfortunate because they’re so helpful and fun.
 Flirt Poles are basically a giant cat toy for dogs.
-You can use them to play in your yard or exercise your dog indoors if you have the room.
+You can use them to play in your backyard or if you have the room exercise your dog indoors with the flirt pole.
 My dogs never really cared much for fetch games, but they love the flirt pole.
-The other nice use for flirt poles is to tire your dog before you go on a walk to practice loose leash walking.
+You can also use flirt poles to tire your dog before you go on a walk to practice loose leash walking.
 Get that excess energy out before a training session.

 Here’s a great video showing how much fun exercising your dog can be.

 Have you used a flirt pole before?
 What do you think of them?